 Her immense passion for articulating these stories through film and design led her to be one of the 10 students accepted into the AFI Conservatory’s prestigious Production Design program in 2015.
 AFI is ranked the #1 Film school in the World by The Hollywood Reporter, and its alumni include David Lynch, Darren Aronofsky and Terrence Malick.
 The Art Directors Guild selected her as one of thirteen exceptionally talented young designers from a field of applicants for its 2017 Production Design Initiative and she was a finalist for the Television Academy Internship Program the same year.
 Her thesis film 'Little Darling' was nominated for Best Production Design in the 2018 Utah Film Festival and Awards and received a Gold Award for Production Design at the 2018 International Independent Film Awards.

-Based in Los Angeles, she works as a Production Designer, Set Designer and takes on roles in the Art Department for a wide variety of films and tv shows locally but is open to travel.
-She is currently a Set Designer on a hit TV Show 9-1-1, Fox’s highest-rated new series.
+Based in Los Angeles, she works as a Production Designer, Set Designer in the Art Department for a wide variety of films and tv shows locally but is open to travel.